Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Why Build a Kestrel Nest Box?

-Kestrels are cavity-nesting birds, but they cannot excavate their own nest sites and rely on finding natural cavities in old trees and the abandoned holes of woodpeckers.
-When natural nesting sites are in short supply, the kestrels will adopt a man-made nesting box to raise their young.
+Kestrels are cavity-nesting birds, but they cannot excavate their own nest sites.
+Instead, they rely on finding natural cavities in old trees or the abandoned hole of a woodpecker.
+When natural nesting sites are in short supply, kestrels will adopt a man-made nesting box to raise their young.

-A feature of these kestrel nesting box plans is the addition of a small fledgling shelf mounted inside the nesting box.
-It allows the baby kestrels to look out of the box while waiting for their parents to arrive with their next meal.
+The plans for building this kestrel nest box include the addition of a small fledgling shelf mounted to the inside of the box.
+The ledge lets the baby kestrels look out of the box while waiting for their parents to arrive with their next meal.

 Cut a 1" x 12" cedar or pine board into the following parts: